+Reviewers have 21 days to access the dissertation.
 After they have read the dissertation, all designated reviewers must certify that the dissertation is ready for defense before by signing the Reviewers' Report, part of the Graduation Packet.
 Students are responsible for collecting the reviewers' signatures and for submitting it to the Graduate School in exchange for the Final Exam Report, the form committee members will sign at the end of the defense.
+Students must retrieve the Final Exam Form at least one day before the exam.
 Candidates should give the Final Exam Report to their chair before the beginning of the exam.